 Source: Base map from Google Earth.

 Both terminal operators have different terminal management strategies for their container yards.
 While Maher uses straddle carriers to move containers between stacking piles, APM uses overhead rubber-tired gantry cranes (RTGs).
-The disadvantage of using straddle carriers is a lower stacking density since only two containers can be stacked, which is related to more space consumption by the stacking piles.
+The disadvantage of using straddle carriers is a lower stacking density since only two full containers can be stacked, which is related to more space consumption by the stacking piles.
 The advantage is a faster average container retrieval.
 Therefore, one must be cautious about linking terminal efficiency and stacking density since lower density can be linked with a terminal design aiming at high throughput.
 Looking at the gate system and the stacking configuration clearly underlines the trucking orientation of the Maher terminal.
 The advantages of RTG are a higher stacking density and a higher utilization level of the terminal’s real estate assets.
 However, container retrieval can be longer and would involve more re-handles.

 Adjacent to the terminals and chassis pools are also several transloading facilities that are transferring the contents of maritime containers into domestic containers (and vice versa).
 These activities are mostly for cargo bound further inland since local cargo tends to be brought directly from the maritime terminal to the distribution center.